EOSC-PLATFORM/catalogue-profile/docs/elements.rst

      - A Y/N question to define whether the (Multi-Provider Regional or Thematic) Catalogue is owned by a Legal Entity or not.
      - Y
    * - legalStatus
      - Legal status of the (Multi-Provider Regional or Thematic ) Catalogue Owner.
 The legal status is usually noted in the registration act/statutes.
 For independent legal entities (1) - legal status of the Catalogue.
 For embedded Catalogues (2) - legal status of the hosting legal entity.
-It is also possible to select Not a legal entity.:doc:`Vocabulary <_vocabularies/PROVIDER_LEGAL_STATUS>`.
+It is also possible to select Not a legal entity. :doc:`Vocabulary <_vocabularies/PROVIDER_LEGAL_STATUS>`.

      - N
    * - location
-     - Physical location of the Catalogue.:doc:`Vocabulary <_vocabularies/COUNTRY>`.
+     - Physical location of the Catalogue. :doc:`Vocabulary <_vocabularies/COUNTRY>`.

      - Y
    * - logo